-- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure. - The calendar year deductible is: \$350 per person (\$700 per family).
+I M P Here are some important things to keep in mind about these benefits:Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure.
+I M P O R T A • The calendar year deductible is: \$250 per person (\$500 per family) under both High Option and Standard Option.
 The calendar year deductible applies to almost all benefits in this Section.
-We added "(No deductible)" to show when the calendar year deductible does not apply. - The non-PPO benefits are the standard benefits of this Plan.
+We added "(No deductible)" to show when the calendar year deductible does not apply.
+O R T A N T • The non-PPO benefits are the regular benefits of this Plan.
 PPO benefits apply only when you use a PPO provider.
-When no PPO provider is available, non-PPO benefits apply. - Be sure to read Section 4, Your costs for covered services, for valuable information about how cost sharing works, with special sections for members who are age 65 or over.
+When no PPO provider is available, non-PPO benefits apply.
+N T • Be sure to read Section 4, Your costs for covered services , for valuable information about how cost sharing works, with special sections for members who are age 65 or over.
 Also read Section 9 about coordinating benefits with other coverage, including with Medicare.